-The new NMR-based methodology INPHARMA, developed by our group, provides access to the relative binding mode of low-affinity ligands to a common target.
-The method requires two competitively binding ligands and a model of the structure of the apo-receptor.
-INPHARMA is based on the observation of interligand, spin-diffusion mediated, transferred-NOE (Nuclear Overhauser Effect) data, between the two ligands L1 and L2.
-As the ligands are competitive binders, such NOEs do not originate from direct transfer of magnetization between L1 and L2, but rather from a spin-diffusion process mediated by the protons of the receptor binding pocket and are, therefore, dependent on the specific interactions of each of the two ligands with the protein (Fig. 1).
-Thus, a number of such intermolecular NOE peaks describe the relative orientation of the two ligands in the receptor-binding pocket.
-In accordance with existing SBDD workflows, the experimental information derived from the INPHARMA NOEs is used to select the correct binding mode among many possible binding orientations obtained by molecular docking.
+INPHARMA, an NMR-based methodology that we developed a few years ago, alleviates this problem.
+INPHARMA (Interligand NOEs for PHArmacophore Mapping) provides access to the relative binding modes of low-affinity ligands to a common target when a structural model of the receptor in its apo state is available.
+The method is based on the observation of inter-ligand, doubly-transferred NOEs (nuclear Overhauser effects) between two competitively binding ligands L1 and L2.
+Such NOEs do not originate from direct transfer of magnetization between L1 and L2, but rather from a spin-diffusion process mediated by the protons of the receptor binding pocket and are therefore dependent on the specific interactions of each of the two ligands with the protein.
+The experimental information derived from the INPHARMA NOEs is used to select the correct binding poses from a set of many possible binding orientations generated by molecular docking (Figure 1).

-INPHARMA has been validated on a system consisting of multiple ligands binding the catalytic subunit of the Protein Kinase A (PKA) and of Cyclin-dependent Kinase 2 (CDK2) in collaboration with Sanofi-Aventis (1-3) The availability of crystal structures for this system has allowed verifying the efficiency and the accuracy of INPHARMA.
-In addition, we have used INPHARMA to determine the binding mode of epothilone A, discodermolide and tubulysin to tubulin (4-6).
+INPHARMA has been validated on a system consisting of multiple ligands binding the catalytic subunit of the Protein Kinase A (PKA) and of Cyclin-dependent Kinase 2 (CDK2) in collaboration with Sanofi-Aventis (Orts et al., Angewandte Chemie, 2008; Skjærven et al., J. Am.
+Chem.
+Soc., 2013; Sikorska et al., MedChemComm, 2015) and has been used to determine the binding modes of epothilone A, discodermolide and tubulysin to tubulin (Reese et al., Angewandte Chemie, 2007; Sánchez-Pedregal et al., Angewandte Chemie, 2006; Kubíček et al., Angewandte Chemie, 2010).